CORPFIN 6013 - Wealth Management in Asia

 Groups will be asked to prepare a presentation to a panel on the last scheduled date of the course.
 At the completion of this presentation students will be provided with feedback to enable them to complete their final report.

 All students must complete a 3 hour closed book exam.
-Topics will be set by the 3 course lecturers covering topics through weeks 1-5.
+Topics will be set to cover topics through sessions 1-5.

 Students must complete ALL assessment components for this course.